ai-1st/deno-fresh-starter/README.md

 * Use browser page reloads and server redirects rather than client-side navigation
 * Use ULIDs rather than UUIDs
 * Use SSE rather than WebSocket or polling
+* Store encrypted session data in cookies rather than in a database on the server

 DB opinions:

 * Use platform-native databases rather than a single database solution
 * Use composite keys rather than simple keys
 * Use optimistic rather than pessimistic locking
-* Use atomic operations rather than distributed transactions
-* Use SSE streams rather than NDJSON or paginated responses
+* Use SSE streams rather than NDJSON

 ### Features